ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 there can exist no frictional force.
 Of course, we know that the ball *does* slow, which is proof that there does not exist a "point of contact" but rather an "area of contact".

-Rather than explicitly define an area of contact, which would greatly complicate the physics, to account for this embarassing blunder of the model, we instead introduce a phenomenological friction parameter that slows down the $z-$component of the ball's angular momentum over time.
+Rather than explicitly define an area of contact, which would greatly complicate the physics, we account for this embarassing blunder of the model by introducing a phenomenological friction parameter that slows down the $z-$component of the ball's angular momentum over time.
 What's a phenomenological parameter?
 It's a parameter that is added to a model *ad hoc*, that explains a phenomenon (in this case, the slowing down of a ball's rotation) that does not come from